 “While half of all users consume less than 2 GB per month, the last 6 percent of users consume more than 15 GB each month,” the paper said.

 The findings fly in the face of the commission’s support of Network Neutrality, the embattled notion that Internet service providers should not be allowed to regulate traffic.
 The issue’s been a hot button since Comcast was discovered “throttling” BitTorrent peer-to-peer traffic in 2007.
 The FCC ordered Comcast to stop, but a federal court overruled its authority to do so in April.

 The FCC considered changing the legal classification of broadband so it could regulate ISPs while it sought a compromise with industry players behind the scenes.
 Those quiet negotiations were said to be derailed by leaked news that Google and Verizon were off in a corner discussing throttling.
-The two later indicated their proposal applied to wireline broadband networks only, but the revelation already threw a wrench into the FCC’s efforts, The New York Timesreports. (“Wireline” here is corrected from “wireless,” as noted by the commenter below.
-Google and Verizon outlined a set of compromise network neutrality principles ensuring an open Internet over wired networks, with ISPs retaining the ability to develop new, differentiated services.
-These suggested parameters would not apply to wireless broadband networks.)
+The two later indicated their proposal applied to wireless broadband networks only, but the revelation already threw a wrench into the FCC’s efforts, The New York Timesreports.

 It also fired up Net Neutrality supporters on Capitol Hill, including Democratic congress members Ed Markey, Anna Eshoo, Jay Inslee and Mike Doyle.
 The quartet delivered a letter to FCC Chairman Julius Genachowski today imploring him to pursue the so-called “third way,” i.e., the legal reclassification of broadband.